annotation/text-fabric/tf/docs/about/annotate.md

 This is work in progress!

-Currently, Text-Fabric supports data modules on top of a corpus, provided the modules consist of features that annotate the existing nodes in the corpus.
+Currently, TF supports data modules on top of a corpus, provided the modules consist of features that annotate the existing nodes in the corpus.

 Here we have a new situation: we not only have new features, but also a new node type.